ajay-varm/dropit/README.md

-# A Cool idea and i tried to turn it down by making it happens.
+# A Cool idea and i tried to turn it down to happen.

 Its an idea that comes in mind when me and my friend are talking and i tried to make it happen but due to other issues i stopped because of some reasons.
 The repository will help someone who is looking codes for :